ERICwangyiquan/boost-SearchEngine/README.md

 <img width="1266" alt="Screenshot 2022-08-11 at 10 17 57" src="https://user-images.githubusercontent.com/98464437/184102374-dc051574-2452-4623-a39c-04f8d1e774c0.png">

+After you entered key words, it will search split them using cppjieba first and search them in the inverted_index and forwar_index it built after it started, to get all the related Boost documents.
+Finaly, return them back to client-end.

 👀becuase this program is deployed on my Virtual Machine, and I haven't provided a public IP address to it, so I'm very sorry you can't try the service by yourself right now.